Loss of appetite and tiredness are symptoms that commonly occur together. Causes may include cold or flu, stomach viruses, and pregnancy.

 The hormonal changes that occur during pregnancy can cause extreme fatigue and a loss of appetite, especially in the early weeks.

 - breast pain or tenderness

 Fibromyalgia is a disorder that causes widespread body pain and fatigue.
-According to the Centers for Disease Control and Prevention (CDC), fibromyalgia affects about 4 million adults in the United States.
+According to the Centers for Disease Control and Prevention (CDC), fibromyalgia affects about

 The hallmarks of Crohn’s disease include inflammation of the GI tract.
 The condition can involve any part of the GI tract, but it most commonly affects the last portion of the small intestine and the first part of the colon.